Uganda Entry Requirements

 Visa Required

-Determined by the issuing embassy, typically up to 90 days.
+Determined by embassy, usually 90 days

 Arrival Process